Chris-Whitney/orchestrate-be/README.md

  * Mongoose
  * Express
  * Passport JS
+ * Jest

 ## Requirements

-For development, you will only need Node.js installed on your environement.
+For development, you will only need Node.js installed on your environment.

 [Node](http://nodejs.org/) is really easy to install & now include [NPM](https://npmjs.org/).